SymfonyCasts/solid/sfcasts/srp-responsibilities.md

 to that change.
 You wouldn't need to change or even work next to co unrelated code.
-The fact that we're going to need to kind of mess a work near this code for saving users and hashing passwords, this unrelated code in order to add this recent functionality is assigned that our user manager violates SRP.
-Our user manager class has too many responsibilities, but what are the responsibilities of this class?
+The fact that we're going to need to kind of mess a work near this code for saving users and hashing passwords, this unrelated code in order to add this recent functionality is assigned that our `UserManager` violates SRP.
+Our `UserManager` class has too many responsibilities, but what are the responsibilities of this class?
 I can think of six generate a confirmation link, which actually also includes generating the confirmation token.
 We create an email, we hash a password.
 We save the user and